 Chronic Stress and Mental Health Issues

 Living with anxiety and depression can significantly hurt your self-esteem and confidence.
 When you’re constantly feeling anxious or down, it’s hard to see the good things about yourself.
 Anxiety can make you doubt your abilities, while depression can make you feel worthless or hopeless.
 These feelings can lead to a lack of confidence, making it difficult to believe in yourself or your potential.
+Practicing self-esteem-building activities can help you counteract these feelings and gradually improve your confidence and sense of self-worth.

 Mental health issues like anxiety and depression often lead to self-isolation, where you withdraw from social interactions.
 This can make you feel even more lonely and further damage your self-esteem.
 Major life changes, such as a divorce, job loss, or dealing with a long-term illness, can also shake your sense of identity and worth.
 These experiences can negatively affect your mental health and self-esteem, causing you to question your value and leading to feelings of inadequacy.